Fana Ashby

 Fana Ashby (born 15 June 1981) is a retired athlete from Trinidad and Tobago who specialised in the 100m sprint.
 She won the bronze medal in the 100 metres at the 2000 World Junior Championships.
 Ashby later won the 100m title at the 2003 CAC Championships in Athletics.
 She also copped 100m bronze medals at the 2005 CAC Games and the 2007 NACAC Championships.

 Ashby was coached by coach Henry Rolle.

 Running for the Auburn Tigers track and field team, Ashby won the 2005 60 meters at the NCAA Division I Indoor Track and Field Championships.

 Personal life

 As a teenager Ashby attended Tranquility Government Secondary School.
 She was later bestowed with one of the school's sporting houses being named in her honour.
-Ashby later studied at Kansas City Community College.
+Ashby later studied at Kansas City Community College where she competed in the NJCAA.